Office of Elections

 • Wheelchair accessibility.

-• Handicapped parking spaces.
+• Accessible parking spaces.

 • Curbside voting.
-Look for a sign at the handicapped parking area with a phone number to call.
+Look for a sign at the accessible parking area with a phone number to call.
 An election officer will come to your car.
 Remember that curbside voting does not put you at the front of the line of voters!

 • An electronic ballot marking device that is designed to provide voters with visual and other disabilities the opportunity to cast their vote unassisted.
 Each ballot marking device has an audio headset that enables voters with visual impairments to cast a ballot without assistance.
 Voters may read or listen in English, Spanish, Vietnamese, or Korean.